About Us

 xwang@transportcenter.org

-Xinge Wang is the Center’s Deputy Director and one of this country’s leading experts on workforce demand, training capacity, and future projections of workforce needs.
+Xinge Wang is one of this country’s leading experts on workforce demand, training capacity, and future projections of workforce needs.
 In 2015, Xinge led the joint research effort of US Department of Transportation, Education and Labor to identify the future workforce needs to strengthen skills training and career pathways of the transportation industry.
 She has been the key researcher and co-author on many projects funded by US DOT and the Transit Cooperative Research Program (TCRP) focusing on transit workforce development.
 She has also managed the National Training Consortiums for Rail Car, Signals, Elevator/Escalator, and Traction Power Maintenance, developing standards-based training curriculum for frontline technicians.
 Under the DOL Transit Apprenticeship Initiative, she works with transit agencies and their local unions on developing and implementing apprenticeship programs for transit operations and maintenance occupations.

 Office Manager